 Go to Accessibility in the sidebar then click the plus (+) button.

-From the file selection window, navigate to "/Library/Application Support/TrendMicro/TmccMac/" and select iCoreService file.
-Click Open.
+From the file selection window, navigate to "/Library/Application Support/TrendMicro/TmccMac/", select the iCoreService file, and then click Open.

 Perform steps 3 and 4 for Full Disk Access.